mateuszboryn/spark-redshift/README.md

     <td>
     <p>
         The format in which to save temporary files in S3 when writing to Redshift.
-        Defaults to "AVRO"; the other allowed values are "CSV" and "CSV GZIP" for CSV and gzipped CSV, respectively.
+        Defaults to "AVRO"; the other allowed values are "PARQUET", "CSV" and "CSV GZIP" for CSV and gzipped CSV, respectively.
     </p>
     <p>